informalsystems/hermes/docs/disclosure-log.md

 ### 2. ICS3 problems due to version negotiation

+The original issue triggering this discussion is here: [cosmos/ics/#459](https://github.com/cosmos/ics/issues/459).
+This section is still WIP.

 ##### Case (.).
 Liveness issue caused by overwriting the version
 Setup:
 - Model parameters: